Shiawaseu/Gemini-Ai-Selfbot/README.md

 ;airr <User> => Removes a user from the auto reply list

 ;aira <User> => Re-adds a user to the auto reply list

+Features are as follows:

+Can read uploaded text based files / images (Png,Jpeg,Gif Only) => Switches to vision for this

+Can send files if the reply is too long, doesn't auto detect nitro so by default its at 4000 chars, you may need to change this